Benja-media/Ulink/README.md

 # Extras

 You may notice a folder called extras.
 This is where all the extra parts will go.
 (EX: Themes, 5th link, Push notifications etc...)
 I will release extra's eventualy.
-All versions of instalink come with 5.js (Dissabled).

 I hope this is easy to understand.
 If you need more help create an issue in github and I will look in to it.
-Please see [Extras](../blob/master/extras/READEME.md)
+Please see [Extras](../blob/master/extras/README.md)